 Once again, I’m recommending an OsoCozy product from Amazon.
 This time, I am going to recommend their prefolds, which are just great and comparable to more expensive off-Amazon brands.

 OsoCozy actually has two types of prefolds available: “Traditional” and “Better Fit”.
 The traditional prefolds are best if you plan to try pinning them onto baby before placing a diaper cover over them.
-The better fit ones are perfect for pad folding (just folding them in three, into the center panel) and laying them into the diaper (you can see some instructions on pinning and pad folding of each on their company page on Amazon here).
+The better fit ones are perfect for pad folding (just folding them in three, into the center panel) and laying them into the diaper (you can see a list of 7 prefold diaper folds here).

 Here’s how the two sizes look compared to one another: